ebakircie/OOP/README.md

  ## - [Static Class](https://github.com/ebakircie/OOP/tree/master/Static_Class)

 Static means something which cannot be instantiated.
 We can use them wherever we need without instantiate.
+All members of static class must be also static.
+It cannot contain instance members or constructor.
+Static classes cannot inherit from other classes.
+We can easily access them everywhere in solution even if it is in different layer if we gave reference.
+The only thing we should consider that they remain in memory for the lifetime of the application.